CircuitVerse/Interactive-Book/contributing_guidelines.md

 ## Licensing

-The book is licensed under the [LICENSE] and copyrighted by contributors to CircuitVerse unless otherwise noted.
+The book is licensed under the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0) and copyrighted by contributors to CircuitVerse unless otherwise noted.
 The author has to make sure that the all content contributed can be licensed under the specified license.
 Never submit copyrighted material without permission from copyright owner.
-If you contribute to the book, you irrevocably agree to license it to the public under [LICENSE].
+If you contribute to the book, you irrevocably agree to license it to the public under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0).

 ### Non-free materials and special requirements

 CircuitVerse's Interactive Book may also include quotations, images, or other media under the U.S. Copyright law "fair use" doctrine.
 In CircuitVerse, such "fair use" material should be identified as from an external source by an appropriate method (on the figure or table description, as appropriate; quotations should be denoted as a quotation block.
-This leads to possible restrictions on the use, outside of the Interactive Book, of such "fair use" content retrieved from the book: this "fair use" content does not fall under the [LICENSE] license as such, but under the "fair use" (or similar/different) regulations in the country where the media are retrieved.
+This leads to possible restrictions on the use, outside of the Interactive Book, of such "fair use" content retrieved from the book: this "fair use" content does not fall under the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0) license as such, but under the "fair use" (or similar/different) regulations in the country where the media are retrieved.

 More information about "Fair use"